oneilstokeseqrm/graphrag-toolkit-1.0/docs/configuration.md

 The `extraction_llm` and `response_llm` configuration parameters accept three different types of value:

   - You can pass an instance of a LlamaIndex `LLM` object.
 This allows you to configure the graphrag-toolkit for LLM backends other than Amazon Bedrock.
-  - You can pass the model id of an Amazon Bedrock model.
-For example: `anthropic.claude-3-haiku-20240307-v1:0`.
+  - You can pass the model id of an Amazon Bedrock model or [inference profile](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles.html).
+For example: `anthropic.claude-3-5-sonnet-20240620-v1:0` (model id) or `us.anthropic.claude-3-5-sonnet-20240620-v1:0` (inference profile).
-  - You can pass a JSON string representation of a LlamaIndex `Bedrock` instance.
+  - You can pass a JSON string representation of a LlamaIndex `BedrockConverse` instance.
 For example:

   ```
   {
-    "model": "anthropic.claude-3-sonnet-20240229-v1:0",
+    "model": "anthropic.claude-3-5-sonnet-20240620-v1:0",
     "temperature": 0.0,
     "max_tokens": 4096,
     "streaming": true